Thursday, October 17, 2024

 Four Locks

 Lockhouse 49 is in good shape.
 It's where the lead lock tender for Four Locks (Lock #47, 48, 49, and 50) resided, along with his family.
 Lock 49 is one of 26 lockhouses remaining on the C&O Canal.
 It can be rented for the night.
 It is furnished in 1920's style.
-It would be cool to stay there overnight.
+It might be cool to stay overnight, spooky, too, since it's in the middle of nowhere.
+Probably not something a single girl should do.

 Lockhouse 49, ca. 1840

+The Flory House is one of the few remaining houses in Four Locks.
+Alexander Flory was a major in the Civil War.
+He resided there and probably operated a store.
 The Four Locks Post Office was either located in or behind the Flory House.
-The Post Office operated from 1878 to 1903.
+It operated from 1878 to 1903.
 Eight different postmasters, only one woman, worked and lived there.

 Flory house and Post Office, ca. 1880